sous-chefs/grafana/README.md

 - install Grafana via downloaded system package
 - install `nginx` to proxy the grafana application

 If you want to install the Grafana package repository, update `node['grafana']['install_type']` attribute to `package`.
-Set `node['grafana']['checksum']` to appropriate sha256 value of latest archive file.

-Nginx is used to proxy Grafana to run on port 80 as well other proxying for Elaticsearch.
+Nginx is used to proxy Grafana to run on port 80.
 If you don't want this cookbook to handle the webserver config simply set `node['grafana']['webserver']` to `''` in a role/environment/node somewhere.

 **NOTE**